rutherford-nj/www.rutherfordboronj.com/community-development/understanding-redevelopment.md

 **What does Redevelopment mean?**

-The Redevelopment Process is a tool available to municipalities allowing them to deliberately and with the input of the public determine if a property is underutilized and should have new allowable uses that cause the property to be productive.
+The Redevelopment Process is a tool available to municipalities allowing them to, deliberately and with the input of the public, determine if a property is underutilized and should have new allowable uses that cause the property to be productive.

 **What is a PILOT?"**